remi-san/remi-san.github.io/_posts/2015-10-27-CQRS-asynchronous-error-management.md

 }
 {% endhighlight %}

 But wait!
-Are we emitting from two different layers again?
-Ok, so this was just one more crappy idea after all...
+Are we emitting business events issued from the same business object from two different layers?
+You can't do that, that makes no sense.
+OK, so this was just one more crappy idea after all...
 You can tell me I could have done it inside the Repository, and yes, I could have done that.
 But does it really make sense to call a method `save` if you can prevent it to really save the passed object?
 Yeah, that's what I thought.

 So, what's the big deal about emitting (and saving) error events just like any other event?
 Do we even need to separate error events from *regular* events?
 Does it make sense?
 After those two failures trying to avoid the inevitable, I'm not that certain anymore.